 Python's type system was specified in PEP 484.
 If you are new to Python's type system and want to learn the basics, we highly recommend you take a look at mypy's cheatsheet as well as their type system reference.
 The following discussion focuses on Pyre's approach to "gradual typing" and how you can get from an untyped codebase to a fully typed codebase.

 Most Python code does not (yet) start out typed.
 PEP 484 specifies a gradual type system, which is built to allow you to gradually add annotations over time.
 It does so by

-- only reporting errors on functions that have an explicit return type annotation,
+- only reporting errors on functions that have an explicit return or parameter type annotation,

 - introducing an escape hatch: a special type

 Anythat has all possible attributes and is both sub- and super-type of any other type,

 - and assuming that all untyped fuctions implicitly return

 from typing import List def unannotated(): # implictly returns `Any` return b"" + "" # function body is not checked def annotated() -> List: # explicit return annotation means we type check `annotated` any = unannotated() any.attribute # `Any` has all possible attributes return 1 # Error: returning `int` but expecting `List`